nodejs/node/doc/contributing/security-model-strategy.md

 * Document the security model
 * Document threat models and current state of the art
 * Support experimentation on features like permissions and policies
-* Add security component in Node.js certification covering Node.js security model
+* Add a security component in Node.js certification covering the Node.js security model

 ### Document the security model